Nate Lowe Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is 11th in the league with a collective 9.2 strikeouts per nine innings.

-- The Astros have a 3.76 team ERA that ranks sixth among all MLB pitching staffs.
+- The Astros' 3.92 team ERA ranks 10th among all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs given up (14 total, 1.1 per game).
+- Astros pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- Garcia (0-1) pitches for the Astros to make his third start of the season.
+- Brown (1-0) pitches for the Astros to make his third start of the season.

-- In his last appearance on Saturday, the right-hander threw four innings against the Minnesota Twins, giving up four earned runs while surrendering six hits.
+- His last appearance came on Sunday against the Minnesota Twins, when the righty went seven innings, surrendering no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.